carry0987/MessageBoard/README.md

 ## Feature
 - You can edit your message which has been sent
 - Support SSL
-- Two Languages : English/Chinese
+- Four Languages : English/Chinese/Japanese/Thai
 - Install automatically
 - Mobile Support
 - Use WYSIWYG Editor